← Back to: Do I Really Have a Pool Leak? 7 Checks Before You Call a Leak Company

 • You assume it’s just evaporation, splash-out, or “the way the pool is.”

-Meanwhile, if the pool is losing more than normal evaporation, the skimmer and pump are living in a world they weren’t designed for — and your equipment is paying the price.
+Meanwhile, if the pool is losing more than normal evaporation, the skimmer and pump are living in a world they weren’t designed for —

 Low Water and Air in the System